-The world’s oldest mosaic has been discovered in Yozgat, central Turkey.
-Archaeologist excavated the design in Yogat’s Sorgun district.
+The world’s oldest mosaic has recently been discovered in Yozgat in central Turkey.
+Archaeologists excavated the design in Yogat’s Sorgun district.

-The mosaic measure 10 by 23 feet, is comprised of 3,147 stones, and is thought to be over 3,500 years old.
-Surface surveys have been conducted at the Usakli Mound where the mosaic was found since 2012.
+The mosaic measures 10 by 23 feet, is comprised of 3,147 stones, and is thought to be over 3,500 years old.
+Surface surveys have been conducted at the Usakli Mound where the mosaic was discovered in 2012.

-Huseyin Ciftci, the provincial culture and tourism director for Yozgat said that the area is being explored by both the General Directorate for Culutral Heritage and Museum, Bozok University, and Italy’s Pisa University.
+Huseyin Ciftci, the provincial culture and tourism director for Yozgat said that the area is being explored by both the General Directorate for Cultural Heritage and Museum, Bozok University, and Italy’s Pisa University.

 Anacleto D’agostino, the head of the excavation team, said that the mosaic is the oldest of its kind and can be traced back to the 1500s BC: “We know there are similar mosaics in Greece, but we think that the mosaic here is older than that there.”